Doll ceremonies, Funeral ceremonies

 A play, in Greek, was called agon.
 Translated as competition or rivalry, the word also meant suffering or agony since actors and actresses were risking their own lives.
 Agon used to cover a large area from theatre to war, from rites to ceremonies.
 As one plays, one gets carried away and I is another.
 Wearing masks (or sometimes without them), one would play someone in his/her own body.
 Toraja people in contemporary Sulawesi perform a ceremony that looks uncanny (unheimlich) to others since it moves around the border between the living and the dead, life and death.
 The people of Toraja in Indonesia keep their dead at home for days, weeks or months before eventually burying them.
 Dessicated in the past, these are the ghosts that are now preserved by formalin.
 Thought to bear the souls of the dead, they are dressed and primped every day.
 Just like the cult of ancestors in Rome, where corpses are buried under homes, is called penates (penetrating into the privacy of a house, it shares the same etymology with penis) and eventually becomes the god of house, souls that belong to corpses live here again with family members.
 Unable to leave their ancestors, families serve food to those dead bodies every day.

-A corpse’s non-similitude to a human as well as its similitude cannot be substituted by any produced image.
+There is a distinction between the saint of a house, a tomb, a death mask and a mummy.
+Masahiro Mori analyses the similitude between oppositions such as a puppet and a human, a dream and a ghost, a toy and a human, a corpse and a human.
+Measuring these similitudes and the first reaction people show on a biaxil coordinate system, Mori claims that the greatest proximity (corpse) leads to the greatest distance (horror).
+There were many that were dreadful yet none was as dreadful as a corpse: A corpse’s non-similitude to a human as well as its similitude cannot be substituted by any produced image.
 While an image is supposed to substitute a void created by a corpse, Moskvin and the people of Sulawesi merge the corpse and the image under a single signifier.
 That the German surrealist artist Hans Bellmer turned his lover Unica Zürn’s real body into a puppet made of human flesh was creeping as well; yet, her body was alive, and she would be free as soon as she gets rid of the bounds that hold her.
 The mummies of Moskvin and the Toraja people, however, would eventually have their veins filled in blood and stand as zombies.

 Oscar Kokoschka treated Alma’s puppet as her double and wanted to substitute the absence of the body with the image.
 Uncanny Mori can find it, the similarity between the puppet and the human is acceptable.
 A zombie, however, is alive although it is dead.
 A dead rising from the dead would be the creeping of all.
 The image substitutes the dead and points at something that does not exist: an absence.
 The people of Sulawesi reveal the referentiality of a corpse within a corpse – as in the case of zombies.
 And they transform a corpse into a puppet.